smcpeak/gamepad-viewer/README.md

 * The trigger and thumb sticks have configurable dead zones, by default tuned to approximately match what Elden Ring uses.

+* Customizable layout, albeit by editing a JSON configuration file.

 ## Build instructions